 No parent wants to see their child hurt or suffer, particularly from an injury to the head.
 However, traumatic brain injuries are the leading cause of disability and death in children and adolescents.
-According to Boston Children’s Hospital, newborns through age four and teenagers from 15 to 19 years of age are at the highest risk for suffering from a traumatic brain injury.
+According to Mayo Clinic, newborns through age four and teenagers from 15 to 19 years of age are at the highest risk for suffering from a traumatic brain injury.
 If your child has suffered from a traumatic brain injury, call Shevlin Smith to speak with a Fairfax brain injury lawyer about your case.

 Sadly, traumatic brain injuries in children are most often caused by:

 - Motor vehicle crashes